AnuragMishraIIT/PDS-Project/README.md

 ## Contributing
 All useful contributions are heartily accepted to make the project better.
-Follow these steps for making a contribution
+Follow these steps for making a contribution:
 1. Fork the repository.
 2. Create a new branch.
 3. Make your changes.